Wolverine971/9takes/src/blog/guides/definitive-guide-to-relationship-conflict-part-1.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
             "text": "Conflict is not necessarily a bad thing.
 It can be an opportunity for growth and better understanding between partners.
-However, how you manage conflict can make or break your relationship."
+However, how you manage Conflict can make or break your relationship."
           },
           "name": "Why is conflict management crucial in relationships?"
         },